• Skip to primary navigation

 • **I used Primal Kitchen Buffalo sauce for this recipe.
 However, Franks Red Hot Buffalo sauce is also vegan and dairy-free.

-• If you cannot find buffalo sauce, you can make your own by mixing 1 cup cayenne pepper hot sauce with 2 Tbsp cashew butter, ½ tsp paprika, 1 tsp garlic powder, and 2 Tbsp oil/melted vegan butter.
+• If you cannot find buffalo sauce, you can make your own by mixing 1 cup cayenne pepper hot sauce with 2 tablespoon cashew butter, ½ teaspoon paprika, 1 teaspoon garlic powder, and 2 tablespoon oil/melted vegan butter.
 You can also skip the cashew butter for a less creamy sauce.

 • If your tempeh is too bitter, boiling the strips in water for 10 minutes before marinating helps.